bradh352/ansible-role-service-nfscephfs/README.md

   `https://mirror.stream.centos.org/SIGs/`
 - `nfscephfs_sig_keys`: Used for RedHat-based distros.
 The base directory for SIG signing keys.
 Defaults to `https://www.dev.centos.org/keys/`
-- `nfscephfs_domain`: Domain used for users.
-This should match the realm (lowercase).

 ## Ansible Groups used by this role